jaapo/netpro-project/doc/desc/protocols.md

 Valid sections are message specific.
 Section types are *integer* and *string*.

 *integer* section is always 4-bytes long and it contains only one 4-byte signed integer.
-The integer is in twos-complement representation.
+Integer is in big-endian byte order and the leftmost bit is sign bit.

 *string* section has two fields: *string length* and *data*. *string length* is a 32-bit unsigned integer and *data* is an arbitrary length ASCII data field. *data* must be *string length* bytes long.